griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 To keep Transforming or to "Kotlinate" on existing Kotlin code is also possible

-** Chapter 21 ** Exceptions to Values
+**Chapter 2 ** Exceptions to Values

-This takes a refactoring for handling failure in a program and provides great details
+This takes a detailed refactoring for handling failure in a program and provides great details

 As Kotlin doesn't support checked exceptions, error detection on caller using some kind of value based idiom is preferred